AndreNarvell/OnlyDevs/README.md

 #### ⚠ Do not use real card details!

 When testing interactively, use a card number, such as 4242 4242 4242 4242.
-Enter the card number in the Dashboard or in any payment form.ils!
+Enter the card number in the Dashboard or in any payment form!

 Use a valid future date, such as 12/34.
 Use any three-digit CVC (four digits for American Express cards).